 Contact a Maryland Criminal Defense Attorney

 If you or a loved one has been charged or accused of a hate crime, you need the services of an experienced Maryland criminal defense attorney.
-Contact our office for a free initial consultation.
+Contact our office for a consultation.
 We will evaluate your case and advise you of your options going forward.